 The Risks and Benefits of Margin Trading

-Margin trading is not appropriate for every investor.
+Excessive margin trading is not appropriate for every investor.
 Brokers and their firms, however, profit well on the margin debt thanks to the interest charged.
 Thanks to the handy profits margin debt provide to the firms, financial advisers/brokers may recommend the strategy, even in situations where trading on margin is not suitable for the customer.

 The main advantage of margin trading is the potential to reap much higher returns on investment, particularly in comparison to trading using a cash account.
 However, there are significant disadvantages to margin trading, including: